 Beagle Dog For Adoption in NEW BLOOMFIELD, PA, USA

-Adult male, nine years old, used as sire, rabies shot
+Adult male, 5 years old, used as sire, registered, all shots, paperwork included

 More About Beagle Breed